nci/gsky/Documents/ows/README.md

 ***e.g.*** **ArcGIS, QGIS** and **NASA WorldView**.

 This document gives a basic understanding of **ArcGIS Online**.
-Though it will not give any help with using GSKY through ArcGIS, learning about the capabilities of ArcGIS will be useful later (possibly even to add further capabilities in GSKY).
+Though it will not give any help for using GSKY through ArcGIS, learning about the capabilities of ArcGIS will be useful later (possibly even to add further capabilities in GSKY).

 This program is about as easy to learn as escaping from the path of an approaching hurricane.
-So, we used an example that shows the best hurricane evacuation paths in a city where more than half the population has no transport.
+Hence we use an example that shows the best hurricane evacuation paths in a city where more than half the population has no transport.

 ArcGIS_Pro_Desktop_Tutorial.pptx
 ---

-Similar to the previous doc, this one gives a basic understanding of **ArcGIS Pro** which is a desktop variant of **ArcGIS Online** (sorry, Windows only, no Mac!).
+Similar to the previous doc, this one gives a basic understanding of **ArcGIS Pro** which is a desktop variant (sorry!
+Windows only, no Mac!) of **ArcGIS Online**.
 We use an example of predicting the future deforestation in Amazon wilderness due to the proposed new roads.
 It is considerably more complex than the online version, but there is no need to run for your life (wild life will do it instead).